Founded in 1994 in Sweden

 What is EQT?

 EQT invests in good companies across the world with a mission to help them develop into great and sustainable companies.
-EQT has three overall investment strategies - Private Capital (including Ventures, Mid Market, Equity) Real Assets (including Infrastructure and Real Estate) and Credit – guided by a responsible ownership approach and an industrial growth strategy.
+EQT has three overall Business Segments - Private Capital (including Private Equity, Mid Market Asia, Ventures, Public Value), Real Assets (including Infrastructure and Real Estate) and Credit – guided by a responsible ownership approach and an industrial growth strategy.

 What is private equity?

-Private equity is an alternative asset class, generally comprising equity investments in unlisted companies.
+Private equity is an alternative asset class, generally comprising equity investments in unlisted companies (in EQT's case, also investments in mid-cap public companies).
 It plays a vital role in growing companies in many countries and industries.

 What type of investments does EQT seek?